Durability & Failure

 durabilityLevel parameter, which all mutating operations accept, allows the application to wait until this replication (or persistence) is successful before proceeding.

-With Couchbase Server 6.5 and above, the three replication level options are:
+With Couchbase Server 6.5 and above, the four replication level options are:

 Majority— The server will ensure that the change is available in memory on the majority of configured replicas.